kaibohu/kaibohu.github.io/_pages/research.md

 The Regge complex generalizes the concept of finite elements by allowing distributions (currents).
 Its connections to discrete differential geometry are under active development by several groups.

-Another discrete version of the elasticity with a differential geometry and discrete mechanics perspective is the diamond element [5].
+Another discrete version of elasticity with a differential geometry and discrete mechanics perspective is the diamond element [5].
 Together with Regge calculus/element, this further demonstrates an interaction between <b>discretizations</b> and <b>discrete theories</b>.

 <br /><br />